Stackoverflow’s 2022 survey of professional developers revealed that 96.65% used Git for version control.

 10 basic Git commands you should know

-Here’s a quick introduction to the ten most commonly used Git commands.
+Here’s a quick introduction to the ten most commonly used Git version control commands.

 The git branch command shows all branches in your local repository.
 A Git branch is an isolated project within the primary project you can use to test code without affecting the primary codebase.

 You can also use the git branch command to add a new branch and remove an existing one.

 The git merge command combines two branches or independent lines of development.
 It’s usually used to merge changes from a branch into the main project code, the master branch, for live deployment.